bjungs/mds-edc/docs/deployment/production_docker_image.md

   - All endpoint should have HTTP to HTTPS redirects.
 - Regarding Authentication:
   - The Management API need to be secured by an auth proxy.
 Otherwise, access to either would mean full control of the application.
-  - The connector's `11003` port needs to be unsecured.
+  - The connector's `11003` and `11005` ports need to be unsecured.
 Authentication between connectors is done via the Data Space Authority / DAPS and the configured certificates.
 - Exposing to the internet:
-  - The Protocol API must be reachable via the internet.
+  - The Protocol API and the public API must be reachable via the internet.
   - Exposing the Management Endpoint to the internet requires an intermediate auth proxy, we recommend restricting the access to the Management Endpoint to your internal network.
 - Security:
   - Limit the header size in the proxy so that only a certain number of API Keys can be tested with one API-request (e.g. limit to 8kb).